datavis-tech/reactive-model/README.md

 The state-related functions (addPublicProperty, state) were informed by work on the [Chiasm project](https://github.com/chiasm-propect/chiasm/).
 Chiasm manages synchronization of interactive visualizations with a dynamic application state configuration.
 In order to achieve predictable behavior, Chiasm introduces the notion of "public properties" and the requirement that they have default values.
 This is essential to achieve the goal of reversability for every action resulting from configuration changes (required to support undo/redo and history navigation, one of the goals of the Chiasm project).

 Moving the publicProperty and serialization/deserialization semantics into the model abstraction seemed like a logical move.
 This will simplify the implementation of an engine like Chiasm, and will provide consistent serialization behavior for any users of reactive-model.

+The `digest` function is exposed on the `ReactiveModel` constructor function rather than the `ReactiveModel` instance because there is a singleton data dependency graph shared by all reactive model instances.
+This approach was taken to enable reactive functions that take input from one model and yield output on another (via [bind](#bind)).

+The term "digest" was chosen because it is already in common use within the AngularJS community and refers to almost exactly the same operation - see [AngularJS $digest()](https://docs.angularjs.org/api/ng/type/$rootScope.Scope#$digest).

+The motivation behind the organization of reactive function setup arguments is:

+ * The dependencies could be inferred from the argument names of the callback, but this approach would break under minification (since argument names may be changed).
+Therefore, an explicit representation of the list of property names in string literal form is required.
+ * The comma-delimited format was chosen so developers can easily copy-paste between the callback arguments and the input property names specification.
+The input property names specification is required because inferring the property names from function arguments breaks under minification.
+The option to specify an array of strings was added to support the case of programmatically generating the property names.
+ * The dependencies list is the second argument so it does not make the first line of the expression very long.
+With Model.js, the dependencies list comes first, followed by the callback, so the repetition of dependencies falls on the same line.
+With the dependencies list as the second argument, it fits nicely onto its own line after the definition of the callback function.

 ### Not Yet Implemented